SpencerWhitehead7/not-yelp/README.md

 Go to http://localhost:1337 in browser

-Of course, you can clone the repo and look at the code without the secrets.js file, you just can't (successfully) call the Yelp API.
+Of course, you can clone the repo, look at the code, and run on a localhost without the secrets.js file, you just can't (successfully) call the Yelp API.

 ## Technologies